 The plan's Provider Directory will tell you which facilities in your area are in-network.
 This information can also be found online at Humana.com/findadoctor.
-For any other questions regarding urgently needed services, please contact Customer Care.
+For any other questions regarding urgently needed services, please contact Customer Care (phone numbers are printed on the back cover of this booklet).